CloudLabs-MOC/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 1. Open the code file and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
-    - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.
+    - The **Main** function retrieves the configuration settings and uses the key and endpoint to create an authenticated **Client**.
-    - The code uses the the training client to train a model using the images in your blob storage container, which is accessed using the SAS URI you generated.
+    - The code uses the training client to train a model using the images in your blob storage container, which is accessed using the SAS URI you generated.

         ![](./images/formrecog(22).png)